Stephen Grcevich, MD

 Dr. Grcevich’s role in the new “hybrid” practice model will involve thoughtful psychiatric assessment of children and teens with complex emotional and behavioral conditions while overseeing the thoughtful and conservative use of prescription medication when indicated.
 He routinely provides home-based services and meets with school officials, either in person or by video.
 He has extensive connections with highly skilled professionals throughout the region for provision of individual counseling/therapy, psychological assessment and academic functioning/executive function coaching, many of whom previously worked within his practice.

 Dr. Grcevich serves as a regular contributor to Brian and Jannelle Mornings, a popular morning drive time radio show on WCRF-FM in Cleveland and five other stations across Northern Ohio and Northwest Pennsylvania.

 In addition to his clinical practice, Dr. Grcevich serves as President of Key Ministry, a non-profit organization that helps to connect churches with families of children with disabilities.
 He is a frequent speaker at major ministry conferences on topics pertaining to mental health, spiritual development and leadership.
 His first book, Mental Health and the Church presents an inclusion model for churches seeking to welcome children, adults and families impacted by mental illness, and was published by Harper Collins in February, 2018.

-Dr. Grcevich and his wife (Denise) have been married for 31 years and have two children.
-Their older daughter (Leah) is currently in her second year of medical school in Alabama.
-Their younger daughter (Mira) is a junior at Belmont University in Nashville and plans to pursue a career in sports psychology.
+Dr. Grcevich and his wife (Denise) have been married for 32 years and have two children.
+Their older daughter (Leah) is currently in her final year of medical school in Alabama with her husband (Max), also a graduating medical student.
+Their younger daughter (Mira) is a senior at Belmont University in Nashville and plans to pursue a career in psychology or counseling upon graduation.

 Click here to send a message to Dr. Grcevich